Expansion and consolidation of economics after the Second World War

 In the early postwar period, i.e., the 1950s and 60s, economics at the University of Basel enjoyed high international esteem.
 Not only did Salin reach the zenith of his career, but the second chair of economics was also prominently filled in 1957 with Gottfried Bombach (born in 1919).
 Salin and Bombach subsequently achieved institutional successes, particularly in creating a third chair in 1959, the first dedicated entirely to sociology.
 The rapidly increasing number of students required a further significant expansion of the field,

-with the explosive expansion of the education system in the 1960s and 70s lending even more support, both in terms of the discipline’s scope and its place at the institution.
+take out this hard return the explosive expansion of the education system in the 1960s and 70s lending even more support, both in terms of the discipline’s scope and its place at the institution.
 By 1970, two additional chairs in economics as well as two extraordinary (associate) professorships were added.

 Bombach was appointed to the university in 1957 as the successor to Valentin Wagner, who had resigned.
 After earning his doctorate in 1952 at the Kiel Institute for the World Economy, Bombach worked for several years at the OECD (Organisation for Economic Co-operation and Development) in Paris.
 He possessed profound econometric knowledge and took positions closely affiliated with neoclassical approaches, as well as working on issues of Keynesian economic and monetary policy.
 Before and during his time in Basel, he acted as a consultant to the government of the Federal Republic of Germany, including for the minister of economics Ludwig Erhard.
 For economics in Basel, Bombach’s appointment represented the first prominent advocate of an approach based in mathematics and aligned with developments in the Anglo-American world.
 Given the neglect that mathematical statistics and business administration had previously received in Basel, his appointment marked a fundamental change in the profile of the field in Basel.